 MAT is considered the most effective treatment for opioid use disorder by the Centers for Disease Control and Prevention (CDC) and other federal agencies.

 Rehabs fail 90% of the time when not followed by medication.
 MAT helps reduce cravings, decreases withdrawal symptoms, and significantly lowers the chance of relapse and overdose.
-MAT has been shown to be 6x more effective than rehab.
+MAT is 6x more effective than rehab.

 What is Suboxone?

 Suboxone may be taken daily, twice daily, or every other day.
 It achieves maximum effects within an hour and lasts up to 24 hours after each dose.
 This medication comes in tablets or films.
 Most research shows suboxone works best when you take it for a minimum of 1 to 2 years, if not longer.
 But everyone is different and you can discuss the length of your treatment plan with your provider.